app-hibrida-wpf-aspnet-webview2

 On the other hand, in a “normal” ASP.NET application, it would automatically recognize the controllers during compilation.

-In our case, it will work too.
-But since we can launch the backend from another assembly (by embedding it in the Desktop app), we have to specify the name of the assembly
+In our case it will also work.
+But, since we can launch the backend from another assembly (when embedding it in the Desktop app), we have to specify the assembly name

 builder